veronhoxha/data-wild-west/README.md

 Each folder is structured to provide a clear and organized workflow, ensuring easy navigation and replication of the project's results.

+### How to run our notebook and recreate the same results ?

+Make sure you are in the right directory where you have all the necessary files, so you can run the following commands below.

+We use Python 3.10.11.

+    1) pip install -r requirements.txt
+    2) "Run All" button if you are using VS Code

 ### Important what README.MD should contain